Andimba Toivo ya Toivo: Trial and incarceration

 Because of his political activities in support of Namibian independence, Toivo was arrested in 1966 by the South African authorities.
 In his trial in August 1967, The state v.
 Tuhadeleni and 36 Others, he appeared as Accused No. 21.
 Eliaser Tuhadeleni, Nathaniel Maxuilili amongst other members of the People's Liberation Army of Namibia (PLAN), the armed military wing of SWAPO, were tried in the first trial under South Africa's Terrorism Act of 21 June 1967.
 Ephraim Kapolo died during the trial in Pretoria.
 The Terrorism Act was applied retroactively to convict these political activists from Namibia.
-The speech he made on behalf of his group after his conviction gained renown for its pronouncements denying South Africa the right to try Southwest African citizens or to rule their country.
+The speech he made on behalf of his group after his conviction gained renown for its pronouncements denying South Africa the right to try South West African citizens or to rule their country.
 His speech from the dock made headlines and became an internationally circulated key document to rally support for the Namibian liberation struggle.

 Toivo was held in solitary confinement in Pretoria for more than a year before the sentence.
 On 26 January 1968, he was sentenced to 20 years' imprisonment by the Pretoria Supreme Court.
 He was incarcerated at Robben Island, near Cape Town, where he spent much of his time isolated from his fellow countrymen.
 As a prisoner he was not an easy fellow, never showing remorse and often up for a fight with the authorities.
 Fellow Robben Island inmate Mike Dingake remembers: